Monday, July 21, 2014

 Quote from the book:

 "My child, the troubles and temptations of your life are beginning, and may be many; but you can overcome and outlive them all if you learn to feel the strength and tenderness of your Heavenly Father as you do that of your earthly one.
 The more you love and trust Him, the nearer you will feel to Him, and the less you will depend on human power and wisdom.
-His love and care never tire or change, can be taken from you, but may become the source of lifelong peace, happiness, and strength.
+His love and care never tire or change, cannot be taken from you, but may become the source of lifelong peace, happiness, and strength.
 Believe this heartily, and go to God with all your little cares, and hopes, and sins, and sorrows, as freely and confidingly as you come to your mother.”

 No comments: